mrsamsami/Convex-Optimization/README.md

 # Convex Optimization
 This repository provides implemented algorithms for several convex optimization problems.
-All code is written in Python 3, using NumPy and CVXPY.
+All code is written in Python 3, using TensorFlow, NumPy and CVXPY.
 Jupyter notebooks are provided to show analyses.

 **Note**: These are implemented algorithms and study for selected homeworks of [convex optimization course](https://inl-lab.net/convex-optimization) taught by Prof. Jafari Siavoshani in Spring 2020.